Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 c3p0 = Robot.new("C3P0")
 ```

-Notice that because we defined the `initialize` constructor method with a `name` parameter we must pass an argument to the `new` method when we call it on our `Robot` class in order to instantiate a new 'Robot' object.
+Notice that because we defined the `initialize` constructor method with a `name` parameter we must pass an argument to the `new` method when we call it on our `Robot` class in order to instantiate a new Robot object.

-Each of the 'Robot' objects instantiated above are unique, each having its own unique object id.
+Each of the Robot objects instantiated above are unique, each having its own unique object id, which we can reveal by calling the `object_id` method on each one our objects.

 ```ruby
 r2d2.object_id